Roth IRA Summary

 Married: Your Adjusted Gross Income must be under $218,000 (2023), up from $204,000 in 2022.

 Single: Your AGI must be under $138,000 (2023), up from $129,000 in 2022.

 Actually, the AGI can be slightly higher, but the amount you can contribute is reduced.

 You can be any age if you have earned income.

 How Much Can I Contribute?

-You can have a Roth IRA for your spouse who does not have any earned income, if you have earned income.
+You can contribute to a Roth IRA for a spouse who does not have any earned income, if you have earned income.

 Why Have a Roth IRA?

 All money in the Roth IRA grows TAX FREE.
 You don’t pay any taxes on money (or the growth of this money) in the Roth IRA.